heisenburger/research-nodes/README.md

 ## Usage

-TODO: Write usage instructions here.
-Describe your available layouts, includes, sass and/or assets.
+FIXME: Rewrite the following to be more friendly:

+- Research notes are in the form of markdown files
+- Each markdown file are notes that pertain to a certain source text
+- notes are organised under project folders
+- project folders are found under `/projects/`
+- Currently you'll need to manually add the parent texts :(

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/hello.
+Bug reports and pull requests are welcome on GitHub at https://github.com/heisenburger/research-nodes.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## Development